How much Self-Care are you administering in the midst of the Re-entry or Relocation Journey?

 Time and again, I end up in conversations with people – mostly women I have to say – who are simply working on auto-pilot and tending to everyone else’s needs while quietly whining inwardly.

-Ultimately that bubble bursts out, often at inopportune moments: What will it take?
+Ultimately, that bubble bursts out, often at inopportune moments: What will it take?
 How bad does it have to get before we build ourselves a bubble of nurturing self-care.

 The following list came from a group of women who juggle families, travel and careers.
-It might behoove each of us, whether recently arrived or a veteran of Re-entry, to try one or two new habits on for size and then examine the results.
+It might behoove each of us, whether recently arrived or a veteran of Re-entry, to try one or two tiny habits on for size and then examine the results.

 1. Start to develop friends and your tribe by aligning yourself with people who have either navigated this journey or have experience in moving.

 2. Find people to laugh with at the absurdity of what you are going through, or people who understand your tears, fears and frustrations – online communities, IAAT or others.

 3. Make the details of life easy – use Amazon Prime, have stuff delivered.

 4. Drop several of your daily tasks – replace them with some sort of pleasurable activity; I recently took up Pickleball – which meant I had to give up something else, but I found a new tribe who are more interesting.

 5. Meditate in the morning and when you feel like the world is crashing.

 6. Keep your best mates around the globe up to date with your life…with technology we can still meet face to face on Facetime.